Skills Camp Information

 Riders will improve their skills on terrain suited to their skill level, develop better bike handling skills, and learn how to navigate roots and rocks.
 They will learn about trail etiquette and basic bike maintenance.

-Our program is structured to flexibly adapt to the weather, group energy level and needs so that each camper gets the most out of each day.
+Our program is structured to adapt to the weather, group energy levels, and individual needs, so that each camper gets the most out of each day.

 On the first day of Camp, kids will be assigned to one of two riding levels based on their comfort, experience and goals.